Let’s take a deep dive into Insurance Broking, including what that means for you as a potential client.

 Insurance Brokers provide an end to end holistic solution for insurance and risk management.
 Insurance Brokers assess insurance risks, collect relevant data, source and tailor insurance products, whilst also advising and recommending the most appropriate insurance solution.
 They will also assist and manage an insurance claim that might occur during the year.

-How to become an Insurance Broker in Australia
+How to become an Insurance Broker in Australia?

 To become a qualified and practicing insurance broker in Australia you must complete the relevant qualifications to provide advice under financial services law.
 Once you’re authorised, continuing professional development (CPD) are required as an ongoing commitment to ensure sufficient development, knowledge and training is maintained to comply with ASIC guidelines.
-As a client you should ask what experience does your broker have and what are their qualifications.
-Do they understand your business and your industry.
+As a client, you should ask what experience does your broker have and what are their qualifications.
+Do they understand your business and your industry?

 How much do Insurance Brokers cost?

-The cost of an Insurance Broker will vary between each brokerage, particularly for corporate insurance programs where there is more flexibility with cost structure.
+The cost of an Insurance Broker will vary between each brokerage, particularly for corporate insurance programs where there is more flexibility with the cost structure.
 The cost of an Insurance Broker will depend on the complexity of the risk and the time spent on securing insurance markets to underwrite the risk.

 Brokers can be paid a commission which is paid by Insurers and is generally a percentage of the premium.
 A Broker Fee may also be charged which is shown on the Insurance Invoice and paid by the client.